E-money / Modulr Information

 Where is money safeguarded?

-Modulr must deposit 100% of the value if all the e-money it has issued to customers at a credit institution (banks) or the Bank of England.
-Modulr uses a range of clearing banks for different services but, with our direct access to Faster Payments and Bacs, Modulr is one of a few non-bank Payment Service Providers to hold funds associated with GBP domestic flows directly at the Bank of England.
+Modulr must deposit the value of all the e-money it has issued to customers at a credit institution (banks) or the Bank of England.
+Modulr uses a range of clearing banks to safeguard funds but, with our direct access to Faster Payments and Bacs, Modulr is one of a few non-bank Payment Service Providers to also be able to hold funds associated with GBP domestic flows directly at the Bank of England.
 Our safeguarding processes are subject to independent yearly external audit, providing further confidence that we adhere to the regulations required for safeguarding.

 Who regulates Modulr in the UK?